nansencenter/NEDAS/docs/source/config_file.rst

 Assimilation method
 ^^^^^^^^^^^^^^^^^^^

-The following parameters helps :func:`get_analysis_scheme` to locate the right subclass of :class:`AnalysisScheme`.
+The following parameters helps :func:`get_scheme` to locate the right subclass of :class:`Scheme`.
 Currently only 'offline_filter' scheme is implemented.
 For the specific ``filter_type``, the corresponding :class:`Assimilator` subclass will be chosen to perform the filter step.